-PROS Network includes many different service providers and is part of the Access to Condoms Coalition, which includes anti-trafficking organizations and service providers working with the vast majority of survivors of trafficking in New York State, is extremely concerned that the adoption of any policy that excludes certain offenses rather than adopting a wholesale ban on condom as evidence would worsen rather than improve the situation of trafficking victims.
+There are some concerns identified with our recommendation about ending the use of condoms as evidence.
+This recommendation was developed by the Access to Condoms Coalition, of which New York Harm Reduction Educators (NYHRE) is an Executive Committee Member.
+This Coalition, which includes antitrafficking organizations and service providers working with the vast majority of survivors of trafficking in New York State, is extremely concerned that the adoption of any policy that excludes certain offenses rather than adopting a wholesale ban on condom as evidence would worsen rather than improve the situation of trafficking victims.
 The NYPD and several local District Attorneys have recently introduced policies that will stop the use of condoms as evidence in limited number of prostitution-related offenses, while continuing to allow the practice in over thirteen New York Penal Law offenses and civil proceedings.
 While these new policies show evolved thinking on this issue, they also further highlight the need for a comprehensive statewide solution.
 Limited bans on the use of condoms as evidence may have the opposite impact by incentivizing police to "charge up" in cases where condoms are confiscated in order to introduce them as evidence, and will do nothing to dispel the stigma and fear of prosecution associated with carrying condoms.
 Therefore, there is an urgent need for New York State to institute a complete ban on condom in criminal proceedings, with a special emphasis on protecting the most vulnerable populations.